HugoMatilla/JavaScriptCheatSheet/README.md

 	var d;
 	d = c; // d and c point to the same address

-	c = { greeting: 'howdy' }; / // d and c not point anymore to the same address console.log(c);
+	c = { greeting: 'howdy' }; / // d and c do not point anymore to the same address console.log(c);
 	console.log(d);

+	//Returns
+	> howdy
+	> hi
 ```

 ##Objects, Functions and 'this'